Inventive step under the European Patent Convention: Closest prior art, or appropriate starting point

-Objective technical problem, or task to be addressed by the skilled person
+Objective technical problem (task to be addressed by the fictional skilled person)

 The second step is to determine the objective technical problem, i.e., determining, in the light of the closest prior art, the technical problem, or task (Aufgabe), which the claimed invention addresses and successfully solves.
 This implies determining the feature(s) distinguishing the claimed subject-matter from the closest prior art, determining the technical effect(s) of the distinguishing feature(s), and finally the objective technical problem, or task, is how to adapt or modify the closest prior art to obtain the identified technical effect.
 The objective technical problem has to be formulated in such a manner that it does not contain pointers to the solution.
 In other words, the technical problem has to be formulated without including therein a part of a solution provided by the invention.
 Otherwise, this would result in an ex post facto assessment of inventive step, i.e. an assessment made with hindsight.

-The problem used for the problem-solution approach need not be identical to the one originally mentioned by the inventor in the patent application.
+The problem used for the problem-solution approach need not be identical to the one originally mentioned in the patent application.
 The problem may be reformulated, at least to a certain extent, if necessary.

 Any alleged technical effect that would be brought about by the differences between the claimed invention and the closest prior art must be proved, otherwise the problem must be reformulated, as mentioned above.
 Providing experimental data in the application as filed is not necessarily required however, if "the technical problem underlying the invention was at least plausibly solved at the filing date".
 "Alleged advantages to which the patent proprietor/applicant merely refers, without offering sufficient evidence to support the comparison with the closest prior art, cannot be taken into consideration in determining the problem underlying the invention and therefore in assessing inventive step".
 A technical effect must be credibly obtained "throughout the entire range covered by the claims" for it to be relied upon in defining the objective technical problem, i.e. it must be credible that the problem is effectively solved over the whole claimed range.

+If the claimed subject-matter provides a different solution to a known problem, i.e. a problem that the prior art already solves, the objective technical problem may be formulated as how to provide an alternative solution to the known problem.
+Indeed, "[a]n earlier solution to a given technical problem does not preclude later attempts to solve the same problem in another, non-obvious way [...]".